IgnacioCorrecher/BPE_Tokenizer/README.md

 3. Use the loaded texts to train and test the BPE tokenizer

 For more detailed examples and usage, refer to the test.ipynb notebook.

+## Results

+Applying both tokenizers to the same random text, we see the following results, showcasing noticable improvements in tokenization using the regex-based approach:

+`Basic BPE Tokenizer: Lenght: 9760 vs 25908 -> 2.655X compression rate`

+`Regex-based BPE Tokenizer: Lenght: 9081 vs 25908 -> 2.853X compression rate`

+## Medium Article

+This repository is the companion code for the Medium article [Byte Pair Encoding (BPE) Tokenizer](https://medium.com/@prajwal.kumar/byte-pair-encoding-bpe-tokenizer-in-python-c6a4f7f8f3f9).